Independent Articles and Advice

 Imagine hosting a dinner party where the first thing you serve is a leafy salad with vine tomatoes, beets, and carrots.
 Then imagine the delight at informing your guests that if they would like more of anything, they’re welcome to go out to your garden and pick it!

-That’s what it’s like to grow your own produce.
-It’s surprisingly easy and by the time you’ve learned everything you need to know and your vegetables start to grow, you’ll be begging your friends to take the surplus off your hands!
+That’s what it’s like to grow your produce.
+It’s surprisingly easy, and by the time you’ve learned everything you need to know and your vegetables start to grow, you’ll be begging your friends to take the surplus off your hands!

 Where to Build a Garden